blue0206/dsa-prep/README.md

 - [ ] **6.3** Medium Problems on Linked List
 - [ ] **6.4** Medium Problems on Doubly Linked List
 - [ ] **6.5** Hard Problems on Linked List
+- TODO: Implement hash-map using Arrays with division-method once LL is done.

 ### **Step 7: Recursion**
 - [ ] **7.1** Recursion Problems (Get a strong hold)